gravitational/workshop/k8sprod.md

 ### Anti-Pattern: Mixing build environment and runtime environment

-Let's take a look at this dockerfile
+Let's take a look at this dockerfile:

 ```Dockerfile
 FROM ubuntu:14.04